-Tobacco and E-Cigarettes Prohibited
+Tobacco, E-Cigarettes, and Nicotine Products Prohibited

 Students are prohibited from possessing or using any type of tobacco product, including electronic cigarettes (ecigarettes), or any other electronic vaporizing devise, while on school property at any time or while attending an off campus school-related activity.
+With limited exceptions for medication, [see Error!
+Reference source not found.] students are also prohibited from possessing or using any type of nicotine product, including nicotine pouches, regardless of whether the product contains tobacco, while on school property or while attending an off-campus schoolrelated activity.